codest40/pyfleet-project/terra/modules/dns-auto/README.md

 The DNS Automation module manages dynamic DNS updates for PyFleet applications.
 It supports:

-- Automatic updates of DuckDNS subdomains pointing to your ALB
+- Automatic updates of DuckDNS subdomains pointing to ALB
 - Optional AWS Route53 alias records for production-ready DNS

-**Note:** DuckDNS has no official Terraform provider.
-This module uses `null_resource` with `local-exec`, executed locally on the machine running Terraform, not inside AWS.

 # ------------------------------------------------------------
 #  WHAT THIS MODULE CREATES